ThomasBury/conda-git-pip-proxy/Readme.md

 <img src="bender_hex_mini.png" style="position:absolute;top:0px;right:0px;" width="120px" align="right" />

-# Set up the proxy for conda install
+# Set up the proxy for conda, pip and R

 This short wiki describes how to set up the proxy using a .condarc file.
 Once set, then you can install a package as usual without specifying the [proxy-address]:[port] each time.

 This wiki is based on the [conda doc](http://conda.io/docs/user-guide/configuration/use-winxp-with-proxy.html)

+# 1 - Conda and proxy setting
 ## Step 1 - Create the .condarc file
 Using the notepad/notepad++, create a .condarc file (sample file available here: [.condarc template](https://conda.io/docs/user-guide/configuration/sample-condarc.html)) and save it as `.condarc` or just download the provided one

 ## Step 2 - Copy paste the proxy config
+### without authentification
 You just need to copy-paste those lines in the `.condarc` file (use notepad++ to edit the file)

 ```